These Lightened-Up Buffalo Chicken Phyllo Turnovers are made for game day! Thank you to Athens Foods for helping me to share this recipe with you.

 Lightened-Up Buffalo Chicken Phyllo Turnovers

-- 3 tbsp (or more) hot sauce, to taste
+- 3 tablespoons or more hot sauce, to taste

 - Cooking spray